SyntaxColoring/irc/tf/README.md

 ## Package updates

 The Ubuntu image downloads and installs package updates automatically, unattended.
 However, sometimes this requires restarting services, and it does *not* automatically do that.
-Also, The Lounge runs in a Docker container, which needs manual restarts to use  updated images.

 To make sure the instance is running updated software, you periodically need to either: